qetate/qetate/README.md

 - Proficient in software development languages like C#, HTML/CSS, PHP, and JavaScript.
 - Skilled in SQL, Python, and R for data wrangling, analysis, and machine learning.
-- Proficient in creating interactive dashboards and reports with Tableau, PowerBI, and Excel.
+- Proficient in creating interactive dashboards and reports with Tableau, Power BI, and Excel.
 - Eager to learn and apply new technologies in real-world projects.